rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 Oberon 7 is Wirth's most recent refinement of the Oberon language.
 It is a terse and powerful systems language.
 It strikes a different computing path then many popular programming languages used in 2020.
 You find its influence along with Simula in more recent popular languages like [Go](https://golang.org).

-While Wirth conceived of Oberon in the context of a whole system[^4] it's use in research and instruction means it is also well suited [POSIX](https://en.wikipedia.org/wiki/POSIX) based systems (e.g. BSD, Linux, macOS).
-The difference in programming in Oberon for a POSIX system versus a native Oberon System is primarily in the modules you import.
+While Wirth conceived of Oberon in the context of a whole system[^4] it's use in research and instruction means it is also well suited to adaption and use in [POSIX](https://en.wikipedia.org/wiki/POSIX) based systems (e.g. BSD, Linux, macOS).
+The difference in programming in Oberon for a POSIX system versus an Oberon System is primarily in the modules you import.
 These posts will focus on using Oberon language in a POSIX environment.

 The latest Oberon is from Niklaus Wirth's and Paul Reeds' Project Oberon 2013.
 If you want to explore it I suggest using Peter De Wachter's [emulator](https://github.com/pdewacht/oberon-risc-emu).
 Project Oberon 2013 [website](https://www.projectoberon.com) also has links to the updated books and articles in PDF format which are easy to read (or print) on most computing devices.